jotaelesalinas/csharp-forallp/README.md

 ForAllP is an extension method to the `IEnumerable<T>` interface.

-Similar to `ForAll`, it executes a some code on each item of a collections:
+Similar to `ForAll`, it executes some code on each item of a collections:

 - In parallel.
 Right now, the number of concurrent threads is managed by the runtime library.
 - With progress handling.
 Five callbacks are provided:
+	- Total start
 	- Item start
 	- Item progress
 	- Item finished
-	- Total start
 	- Total finished

 ## Install